mislav/hub/README.md

       alias git=hub

-You should place this command in your `.bash_profile` or other startup script to ensure it is run on login.
+You should place this command in your `.bash_profile` or other startup script to ensure runs on login.

 The alias command can also be eval'd directly using the `-s` flag: